kashmir54/kashmir54.github.io/_flipper/wifi/index.md

 # Bundles and Boards

+If you are interested in getting the board and other accessories, you can [contact me](mailto:kashmir_54@hotmail.com) on my email kashmir_54@hotmail.com and I will get back to you!

 ## VoyagerRF Complete Pack / 70€

 Available in black or white.
 Antennas can be black or white, as you prefer.

 Includes:

-- VoyagerRF board with Marauder Firmware preinstalled (v0.10.7)
+- VoyagerRF board with Marauder Firmware preinstalled (v0.11.0)
-- SMA Connector for ESP32C3 solvered into the PCB
+- SMA Connector for ESP32C3 soldered into the PCB
 - 3dBi Omni Antenna (2.4GHz)
 - 3dBi Helical Antenna (433Mhz)
 - CC1101 module